MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/embed-images-email.md

 Apart from attaching images to emails, Power Automate Desktop allows you to embed images to email bodies using HTML.

-To embed an image, check the ** Body is HTML** option in the appropriate email action and populate the **Body** field with the following code:
+To embed an image, check the **Body is HTML** option in the appropriate email action and populate the **Body** field with the following code:

-> ![NOTE]
+> [!NOTE]
-> After copying the following code, replace the **image-url** placeholder with the URL of the image you want to embed or variable containing it.
+> After copying the following code, replace the **image-url** placeholder with the URL of the image you want to embed or a variable containing it.

 ```
 <html>